storesafe/cordova-sqlite-storage/README.md

 # Loading pre-populated database file

 [Excellent directions for the Android version](http://www.raymondcamden.com/index.cfm/2012/7/27/Guest-Blog-Post-Shipping-a-populated-SQLite-DB-with-PhoneGap) have been posted recently, directions needed for iOS version.
 [General directions for Cordova/PhoneGap](http://gauravstomar.blogspot.com/2011/08/prepopulate-sqlite-in-phonegap.html) had been posted but seems out-of-date and does not specifically apply for this plugin.

-# Support

-If you have an issue with the plugin the best way to get help is by raising an issue.
-It is best to make post the simplest code necessary to demonstrate the issue.

 # Extra notes from original iOS version